parse

 parseExperimentalUuid: Booleanis used to enable or disable parsing to the experimentalkotlin.uuid.Uuidclass.Disabled by global default

-parseExperimentalInstant: Booleanis used to enable or disable parsing to the experimentalkotlin.time.Instantclass, available from Kotlin 2.1+.
-Will parse tokotlinx.datetime.Instantiffalse.Disabled by global default
+parseExperimentalInstant: Booleanis used to enable or disable parsing to thekotlin.time.Instantclass, available from Kotlin 2.1+.
+Will parse tokotlinx.datetime.Instantiffalse.Disabled by global default, enabled in DataFrame 1.0.0-Beta5.

 Global Parser Options

 As mentioned before, you can change the default global parser options that will be used by read, convert, and other parse operations.
-Whenever you don't explicitly provide parser options to a function call, DataFrame will use these global options instead.
+Whenever you don't explicitly provide parser options to a function call or leave any of its arguments null, DataFrame will use these global options instead.

 For locale, this means that the one being used by the parser is defined as: